Ragne Wiklund

 Ragne Wiklund (born 9 May 2000) is a Norwegian long track speed skater and orienteer.

 Wiklund represented her nation at the 2019 World Single Distance Speed Skating Championships in the 1500 metres event (19th) and at the 2019 World Allround Speed Skating Championships, finishing 21st overall.
 She participated at the European Speed Skating Championships for Women in 2019.
 She also competed at other international competitions, including at ISU Speed Skating World Cups.

 Wiklund won the 1500m event at the 2021 World Single Distances Speed Skating Championships, held in Heerenveen, achieving a personal record of 1.54,61.
 She won ahead of Brittany Bowe from the United States and Evgeniia Lalenkova, competing for the Russian Skating Union.

+After winning the 3000m event at the 2026 European Speed Skating Championships, becoming the first female Norwegian European Champion ever in speed skating, Wiklund captured three medals at the 2026 Milano Cortina Winter Olympics.
+She won the silver medal in the Women's 1500m and in the Women's 3000m, and won the Bronze Medal in the Women's 5000m.

 Wiklund is also an active orienteer.
 Wiklund achieved a bronze medal in the Junior World Orienteering Championships in the 2018 relay, running for Norway.
 In 2021, she ran for the senior Norwegian team for the first time at a world cup event in Dalarna, Sweden.